What to bring on safari

 - When preparing for difficult terrain, most people tend to over-prepare.

-- In the most extreme wet and rough conditions we strongly recommend waterproof boots, leggings and raingear but bear in mind that this all makes the going a bit tougher and even the best gear isn’t perfectly waterproof and fully breathable.
+- In the most extreme wet and rough conditions think footwear first.
+We strongly recommend waterproof boots, leggings and raingear.
+Bear in mind that this all makes the going a bit tougher and even the best gear isn’t perfectly waterproof and fully breathable.

 - If conditions are dry then stay light – carry camera, water and walking stick.

-- If bad weather is threatening then keep a light poncho handy and don’t allow any discomfort to detract from the wonder of the experience.
+- If bad weather is anticipated then keep a light poncho on the list and don’t allow any discomfort to detract from the wonder of the experience.

-- Jungle trekking wrecks clothing so don’t wear your newest and most expensive kit.
+- Forest trekking wrecks clothing so don’t wear your newest and most expensive kit.

 - Don’t over-prepare, keep things simple and sensible.